 Companies can restructure their marketing campaigns by analyzing the current market and understanding customer behavior to improve performance, optimize FMCG pricing, and generate more leads.
 Brands can accomplish this through better branding, messaging, and connecting with their target audience.

-For instance, a personal care product company can utilize the power of social media, such as TikTok, to gain more reach and customers.
+For instance, a personal care product company can utilize the power of social media, such as TikTok, to increase its reach and customer base.

 Similarly, companies can increase their market share by selecting the right distribution channel, FMCG research data, and consumer insights up to four times.